developingAlex/lakedisappointment/README.md

       export default api
     ```
-1. then make an auth.js in the same folder:
+1. Then make an auth.js in the same folder:
     ```javascript
     import api from './init'